 Cotswold Care Hospice has the most modern palliative care facilities in Gloucestershire.
 It serves the county's population of more than 568,000.

-Cotswold Care Hospice was founded in 1988 to improve the quality of life for people with life-limiting illnesses and their families.
+Cotswold Care Hospice employs 100 staff.
+Every year we support and care for more than 500 people with life-limiting illnesses and their families.

 That number is growing as the hospice continues to develop and introduce new services.
 We are also supported by more than 600 volunteers.

 All of our care is provided free of charge.
 It costs £2.8 million a year to run the hospice.
 We receive less than 10 per cent from the NHS.
 For the remaining £2.1 million we rely on the generosity of the public.

 More than 500 people use our facilities every year, from carers' relaxation days, to our day hospice to our Hospice at Home service.

 Cotswold Care Hospice is a recognised specialist in palliative care and provides support to people with life-limiting illnesses.

 We do not, at present, have a bedded unit at the hospice.
 Investigations are under way to look at the possibility of building a 10-bed unit.

 People can refer themselves to our day therapy and outpatients services.
 In day hospice we assess and manage patients' symptoms so that they can return home.

 The clincal care team will decide how long a person will stay within our service, based on the needs of the individual.